LogtalkDotOrg/logtalk3/adapters/NOTES.md

 `unsupported` contains adapter files for Prolog compilers that are not yet or no longer officially supported.

-If you improve or correct some of these files, or write new ones for other Prolog compilers, please send me a copy.
+If you improve some of these files or write new ones for other Prolog systems, please send me a copy.
 It is simply not feasible to individually test Logtalk under all possible combinations of compatible Prolog versions and operating-system versions.

 As a general rule, always try to use the latest version of your Prolog compiler of choice.
 For Prolog compilers with long release cycles, this